 Valverde didn't see much change for her after the APA decision but looking back, believes "every little bit counts," she said.

-When Levin, who is the first openly gay person to lead a medical specialty society, reflects on the decision, he thinks of the structural change it led to.
+When Levin, who is the first openly gay person to lead a medical specialty society, reflects on the decision, he thinks of the structural change it inspired.

 "People would argue this person is homosexual and should be put away in prison, should have these treatments put on them," Levin explained.
 "It forced the courts to say no, the medical society said this is not an illness, and therefore, I'm not going to award what you want to have happen."